openstack/governance/reference/pti/golang.rst

 As a developer convenience a second target called ``fmtfix`` shall be defined that does the source fixups (equivalent to ``gofmt -l -w``).

-    :code:`make fmt`
+``make fmt``
     Run the gofmt tool non-destructively to validate code formatting

-    :code:`make fmtfix`
+``make fmtfix``
     Run the gofmt tool and overwrite source files with gofmt's version if changes are required.
 This is primarily a developer convenience.

 Tests
 -----